Shamli district

 Shamli is a district in the Indian state of Uttar Pradesh.
 This district was carved out from Muzaffarnagar District on 28 September 2011 as Prabudh Nagar and renamed Shamli in July 2012.
 Shamli is the headquarters of the district.
-Shamli is located along the Delhi-Saharanpur-Dehradun Expressway, Ambala-Shamli Expressway, Gorakhpur-Shamli Expressway, Delhi–Saharanpur (National Highway-709B), Meerut-Karnal (National Highway-709A) and Panipat-Khatima (National Highway-709AD) Highways.
+Shamli is located along the Delhi-Saharanpur-Dehradun Expressway, Ambala-Shamli Expressway, Gorakhpur-Shamli Expressway, Delhi–Saharanpur (NH709B), Meerut-Karnal (NH709A) and Panipat-Khatima (NH709AD) Highways.

 Shamli district comes in National Capital Region of India.

-Formation

-The district was carved out of Muzaffarnagar district in September 2011 and named Prabudh Nagar.
-Shamli and Kairana tehsils of Muzaffarnagar formed the new district.
-It was renamed Shamli in July 2012 by the Uttar Pradesh government.
+History

+According to the mythological story, in Dvapara Yuga Lord Krishna passed through the city before proceeding towards Kurukshetra from Hastinapur and in his way he took a quick pit stop under the trees of Barne located at Hanuman Tilla in Shamli and drank some water from the nearby well.
+Later on, signs of Baba Bajrang Bali (Lord Hanuman) blessed the place (which was known as “Shyamvali” previously) and had its name changed to “Shyama Nagri”, which eventually came to be known as Shamli.
+According to some stories, the town was founded by Kunti's son Bhima.

+It is considered to be a very important place as the bank to Indian culture and freedom movement.
+According to available pieces of evidence, Maratha warriors developed it as a Cantonment area and later used it as a garrison as it was considered one of the safest places to hide from the Britishers during the Independence Movement.
+During British Raj, freedom fighters burned the “Purani Tehsil” and started the 1857 Kranti and sacrificed themselves.
+As a consequence of their action, the town was stripped of its administrative importance.
+Shamli was declared as a district in September 2011 and was named Prabuddh Nagar by then Chief Minister of Uttar Pradesh Mayawati.
+In July 2012, the district was renamed Shamli by Akhilesh Yadav, who became Chief Minister in 2012.

 Geography

 Shamli City lies at the intersection of NH 709A, NH 709B and NH 709AD and is within the National Capital Region.

 Location

 Shamli is 100 km from Delhi, 65 km from Meerut and Saharanpur, 60 km from Baghpat, and 40 km from Muzaffarnagar, Karnal, Panipat, and Baraut.